 The Office of Adjunct Faculty Support (Manager or Assistant Dean)

-Once the observation has been confirmed, you can complete the Pre-Observation form in EdReflect.
+Once the observation has been confirmed, you can complete the Pre-Observation form in Digital Measures/Faculty Success.

 The Pre-Observation Form invites you to articulate your classroom objectives and methods of assessment and provides the observer with a sense of what your priorities and intentions are.
 The form is expected to be shared with the observer no later than 24 hours prior to the scheduled visit.

 The observer will complete a report assessing various teaching and learning strategies.
-A copy of the rubric can be found under “Ratings” in your EdReflect account.
+A copy of the rubric can be found under “Ratings” in your Digital Measures/Faculty Success account.

 The rubric is designed to be a formative assessment to generate a constructive conversation about teaching effectiveness.

-The Office of Adjunct Faculty Support will host the conference.
+The Adjunct Faculty Support office will host the conference.
 The Dean and department chair/coordinator is invited to the conference.
 The purpose of the conference is to have a constructive conversation about teaching effectiveness.
-An intended outcome of the conference is for adjunct faculty to identify professional development goals with continued support from the division and OAFS.
+An intended outcome of the conference is for adjunct faculty to identify professional development goals with continued support from the division and AFS.

 Created at the College of DuPage in 2016, the purpose of the Adjunct Faculty Training Institute is to provide a comprehensive program of professional development for adjunct faculty at the College of DuPage and other colleges and universities.
 Professional education offered at the Adjunct Faculty Training Institute is designed to offer best-practice teaching strategies, increase student achievement, reduce student withdrawal rates, and increase student success.